benspector-mls/flashcards/README.md

 ```

 Let's break it down:
-* The `Flashcard` component takes in a `flashcard` object as a prop.
-* It also keeps track of two state values: `text` and `backgroundColor` which can be toggled between showing the question and showing the answer
 * The `App` keeps track of `flashcards` and `error` state.
-* We use `useEffect` to fetch the flashcard data from our json-server when the component renders.
+* We use `useEffect` to fetch the flashcard data from our json-server when the component first renders (and only that one time).
   * Then we either invoke `setFlashcards` or `setError` depending on the returned data.
-* The `App` component maps over the flashcard data, creating a `Flashcard` component for each `flashcard` object, using the `flashcard` object's `id` as the `key` and passing along the `flashcard` object as a prop.
+* The `App` component maps over the `flashcards` data, creating a `Flashcard` component for each `flashcard` object.
+* When rendering a list of components, we use the `flashcard` object's `id` as the `key` and pass along the `flashcard` object as a prop.
-* Since I kept the starting CSS styles that came with the Vite project, it actually looks pretty good.
+* Since I kept the starting CSS styles that came with the Vite project, it actually looks okay.

 ## Next Steps

 * Organize my components into separate files
 * Build out stretch features
+* Add better styling